 How to Keep Your Cat Safe From Toxic Household Products

 Although Raid fly ribbon is not toxic to your cat, many household products are.

 Toxic products should always be kept out of the reach of pets.
 Consider storing household products in cupboards with child safety locks, because cats can sometimes manage to open cupboard doors.

-For peace of mind, there are many household product alternatives that are safe for cats.
+There are many household product alternatives that are safe for cats, that can give you peace of mind.
 These can be store-bought or homemade solutions.
 Choose these solutions to avoid the risk of poisoning.